SSL Certificate and ServBay CA Troubleshooting

 2

-Caddy Error:
+Caddy error:

 Error: loading http app module: provision http: getting tls app: loading tls app module: provision tls: loading certificates: open /Applications/ServBay/ssl/private/tls-certs/servbay.host/ser3vbay.host.crt: no such file or directory

-Apache Error:
+Apache error:

 AH00526: Syntax error on line 15 of /Applications/ServBay/package/etc/apache/vhosts/servbay.host.conf: